UTSCC09/project-pc-rater/README.md

  <li>Layout Color (dark, light)</li>
  <li>Language Selection (English, French, Spanish, etc)</li>
  <li>Recommendations-based system for potential courses where the web app recommends new search results for courses to students based on the ones they previously searched.
 It   will use collaborative filtering algorithms to generate recommendations for users based on users who searched similar courses.</li>
+ <li>Using a Mailgun API, we will send users a "welcome email" when they sign up and support the "forgot password" option.
+Also, we will send users emails when another user has commented on their review.</li>
 </ul>